“We automatically pay attention to things that we did not expect”

 Scientific research example:

 Dahlén and others (2008) studied this effect of placing ads on thematic ‘congruent’ platforms, versus ‘incongruent’ platforms.
-As hypothesized, they found that placing ads in thematically incongruent media enhances ad processing, advertising evaluations and produces stronger perceptions of existing brand associations…
+As hypothesized, they found that placing ads in thematically incongruent media enhances ad processing, advertising evaluations and produce stronger perceptions of existing brand associations…

 That’s incongruency at work…